ekdeguzm/ekdeguzm/README.md

 I graduated from the University of California, Davis with a degree in Wildlife Conservation Biology.
 I spent the past few years working, living, and studying in three states and three countries as a forester, restoration biological scientist, science educator, and fisheries researcher.
 After learning Python and R to automate processes and improve data analysis, I decided to pivot my career towards software development.
 I wrapped up a batch at the [Recurse Center](https://www.recurse.com/) in 2022.

-I am especially interested in leveraging technology to support environmental and energy conservation, improving financial accessability, and generally making the world a better place for all.
+I am especially interested in leveraging technology to support environmental and energy conservation, improve financial accessability, and generally making the world a better place for all.

 - 🌱 Currently learning: [The Odin Project](https://www.theodinproject.com/)
 - 🔨 Currently working on: My [website](https://www.ekdeguzm.com/)